 Duration of the Course

 The length of time it takes to complete the TESOL course depends on your other commitments.
 There are approximately 120 hours of work in the course.
-As a general guideline most students complete the course in approximately 8 weeks.
-You have 6 months to complete your course..
+As a general guideline most students complete the course in approximately 8 weeks but you have as long as you like to complete your course.

 Award of Certificate